-The school Whistleblowing policy and procedures for Dealing with Allegations of Abuse Against Staff describe the actions that enables staff to raise concerns or allegations in confidence to the headteacher this includes behaviour that is defined as "low-level".
+The school Whistleblowing policy and procedures for Dealing with Allegations of Abuse Against Staff describe the actions that enables staff to raise concerns or allegations in confidence with the Headteacher.
+This includes behaviour that is defined as "low-level".

-If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made they must speak to the headteacher as soon as possible.
-If the concerns/allegations are about the headteacher, they must speak to the chair of governors and report it directly to the local authority designated officer (LADO).
+If you have a concern or an allegation is made about a member of staff, including supply teachers, volunteers, or contractors, you must report it to the Headteacher as soon as possible.

+If the concern or allegation relates to the Headteacher, it must be reported directly to the Chair of Governors and the Local Authority Designated Officer (LADO) without delay.